 Education students who include French in their academic plan could be in more demand and earn higher pay being able to teach a second specialization.

-French as a double major adds value and increases marketability in any specialization.
+Adding the French minor adds value and increases marketability in any specialization.

-Students with diverse interests and degree programs are encouraged to study abroad with an approved program for a portion of their French major or minor coursework.
+Students with diverse interests and degree programs are encouraged to study abroad with an approved program for a portion of their French minor coursework.

 The Fairmont State French program prepares students for careers in fields like education, fine arts, communication, political science, history, and business.
 Graduates often become: